Skip to content

 Caring for nature supports the wellbeing of everyone, now and in future generations.

-Roger Mortlock, who joined National CPRE as Chief Executive in May 2023, is chairing the conference.
+Roger Mortlock, who joined National CPRE as Chief Executive in May 2023, chaired the conference.
 He joined following 10 years as Chief Executive of the Gloucestershire Wildlife Trust, and leadership roles at the Soil Association and the Royal Shakespeare Company.
 He is passionate about a more sustainable future for rural England and CPRE’s role in finding solutions which make the best use of our land and safeguard our countryside.

-Speakers include:
+Speakers included

-• Matt Wheeldon, Director, Wessex Water
+• Matt Wheeldon, Infrastructure Development Director, Wessex Water

 • Maria Grant, Associate Landscape Planner, LUC (Land Use Consultants)